 Employment / Personnel - Risk 1

-Our success depends, in part, on our key personnel.
+Our success depends, in part, on our key talent.

-Our success depends, in part, on our ability to retain our key personnel, including our executive officers and senior management team.
+Our success depends, in part, on our ability to retain our key talent, including our senior management team.
 Transitions in our senior management or the unexpected loss of one or more of our key employees could adversely affect our business.
 Our success also depends, in part, on our continuing ability to identify, hire, train and retain other highly qualified personnel.
-To support our continued growth, we must effectively integrate, develop, motivate and manage new employees in our fully remote working environment.
+To support our continued growth, we must effectively integrate, develop, motivate and manage new employees and maintain a strong, inclusive culture.
 To attract top talent, we may need to increase our employee compensation levels to remain competitive in attracting and retaining talented employees.
 Competition for these employees can be intense.
 We may not be able to attract, integrate or retain qualified personnel in the future, and our failure to do so could have an adverse effect on our business.

 Employment / Personnel - Risk 2